dguilak/location-winnow/README.md

 After push to Heroku, `heroku run rake seed_db:create_test_user` and `heroku run rake seed_db:seed_locations_from_location_json`

+## Known Issues
+  * When you have one location selected (e.g., `Wells Fargo`) and you search for an unrelated location (e.g., `Starbucks`) and select one of the latter, `Wells Fargo` will still be in the search results.
+An easyish fix given a little bit more time.
+  * It's just a simple `ILIKE` query for search, so no nice fuzzy completion, although I'm sure there's a gem for that somewhere.
+  * I'm sure there's other stuff, considering I'm new to Ruby and Rails!

 ## Devlog

   * Starting with the official guide on the rails site: http://guides.rubyonrails.org/getting_started.html